 Zarontin should not be given to a child younger than 3 years old.

 How should I take Zarontin?

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-While using ethosuximide, you may need frequent blood tests.
+While using Zarontin, you may need frequent blood tests.
 Your kidney function may also need to be checked.

-Do not stop using ethosuximide suddenly, even if you feel fine.
+Do not stop using Zarontin suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.

-Call your doctor if your seizures get worse or you have them more often while taking ethosuximide.
+Call your doctor if your seizures get worse or you have them more often while taking Zarontin.

-Wear a medical alert tag or carry an ID card stating that you take ethosuximide.
+Wear a medical alert tag or carry an ID card stating that you take Zarontin.
 Any medical care provider who treats you should know that you take seizure medication.

-Use ethosuximide regularly to get the most benefit.
+Use Zarontin regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.